All About Food Labels

 As you get used to reading food labels, you'll realize that some manufacturers try to fool consumers.

 Some packages say "all natural."
 But if the products are high in sugar or saturated fat, "all natural" means nothing!
 If a food label says "low-fat," read the Nutrition Facts to see if it's really a healthy choice.
-Many times, a low-fat food is still high in sugar or calories.
+Many times, a low-fat food is still high in sugar or low in nutrition.

 Boosting Key Nutrients